-Scichili has worked in sports PR for over 34 years, cultivating from experience in the NHL, NBA, MLB, PGA Tour, tennis, cycling, college football and college basketball.
-After 17 seasons with the NHL, Scichili’s media relations departments were recognized three times (twice with the Anaheim Ducks and once with the Dallas Stars) with the NHL’s Dick Dillman Award as top media department in the league.
+Scichili has worked in sports PR for more than 35 years, cultivating experience in the NHL, NBA, MLB, PGA Tour, tennis, cycling, college football, and college basketball.
+Over 17 seasons with the NHL, Scichili’s media relations departments were recognized three times (twice with the Anaheim Ducks and once with the Dallas Stars) with the NHL’s Dick Dillman Award as top media department in the league.
 On six occasions, media guides he wrote and edited were recognized as best in the NHL.

 Scichili spent 10 years overseeing the communications department of the Dallas Stars, establishing himself as a key member of the Stars’ creative team in all areas of promotion, public relations, marketing, and game entertainment.
 Scichili helped launch the Mighty Ducks of Anaheim under the umbrella of The Walt Disney Company, joining the expansion team in 1993.